Armchair Science

 Audience

-Adults, especially beginners and lifelong learners.
+Adults, especially beginners new to citizen science, and lifelong learners.

 Program Length